runonbitcoin/walleteering/guide/03-owner.md

 ## The owner() method

 First, we'll implement the `owner()` method.
-Your mission is to **provide an address that is fixed and unique for each app**.
+Your goal is to **provide an address that is fixed and unique for each app**.
 Run will use this address to assign new jigs.
 Let's break it down:

 > *provide an address*

 Why an address?
 Because the app and Run should not see the wallet's private keys!
 Key management is a wallet's expertise.
 Run only needs a way to assign owners to new jigs.
-In a sense, the wallet *is* the private key.
-Now it's possible and sometimes useful for the `owner()` method to return a public key or a `Lock` instead, but these are advanced topics covered for [Chapter 4](04-advanced.md).
+Although it's possible and sometimes useful for the `owner()` method to return a public key or a `Lock` instead of an address, these are advanced topics covered for [Chapter 4](04-advanced.md).

 > *that is fixed*